FAQ

 Does the university have their own dorms?

 No, the RUG and Hanze have no dorms.
 Students have to find their own accommodation by themselves.
-For internationals, there is also the SSH, which provides accommodation for international students only.
+For international students, there is also the SSH, which provides accommodation for international students only.

 More information can be found here.